davidobrien1985/davidobrien1985.github.io/blog/backup/2014-04-02-filter-faster-piping-using-configmgr.md

   </div>
 </div>

-This will give me the machine I&#8217;m looking for.
+This will give me the machine I'm looking for.

 Here are some other ways to get one machine, they all work, but which is the most performant of them?